sdr-enthusiasts/airspy_adsb/README.md

 # sdr-enthusiasts/airspy_adsb

-Docker container running AirSpy's `airspy_adsb` receiver.
+Docker container running Airspy's `airspy_adsb` receiver.
 Designed to work in tandem with other sdr-enthusiasts containers.
 Builds and runs on x86_64, arm64 and arm32v7.

 `airspy_adsb` receives ADS-B data, and provides a BEAST socket for other containers to consume BEAST data.